smutty-tools/smutty-scrapy/README.md

 Export expansion is done at the boundaries, for efficiency

+Now you can host your generated files anywhere you want, for example upload them somewhere using https://rclone.org

 # initial database setup

 The database schema name is currently fixed to `smutty` and is not configurable